Madeleine McCann: German police say objects analysed after Portugal search

 Heavy machinery, sniffer dogs and pickaxes were used during the three-day search - which came at the request of German investigators who believe convicted sex offender Brueckner is the prime suspect in her disappearance.

 He is currently in prison in Germany for the rape of a woman in Praia da Luz in 2005.
-Brueckner denies any involvement in Madeleine's disappearance, saying he was "miles away" with a German woman at the time she disappeared.
+Brueckner denies any involvement in Madeleine's disappearance, saying he was "miles away" with a German woman at the time.

+The Arade lake is 31 miles (50km) from where Madeleine went missing while on holiday with her family in Praia da Luz.

+Brueckner is thought to have often travelled in his Volkswagen T3 camper van to the reservoir - which is known to have been used as an unofficial camping spot.